Name: Paulette Kahalepuna

 Experience: 21 years.

-Start: In 1991, Kahalepuna helped her feather-expert mother Mary Lou and father Paul Kekuewa open the shop at 762 Kapahulu Ave. in Honolulu “We’ve been here ever since,” she says, though both of her parents have since died.
+START: In 1991, Kahalepuna helped her feather-expert mother Mary Lou and father Paul Kekuewa open the shop at 762 Kapahulu Ave.
+“We’ve been here ever since,” she says, though both of her parents have since died.
 The shop’s name, meaning “skilled hands touch the feathers,” was given to her mother by kumu hula, composer and teacher Edith Kanakaole.

 Also, because many Hawaiian birds are either extinct or endangered, Kahalepuna orders feathers from a company in Long Island, N.Y.
 Most feathers are byproducts from wild game birds that people hunt or other edible birds (duck, chicken, goose).
 To emulate colors of native birds – yellows, reds and blacks – the feathers are ordered pre-dyed.
 Kahalepuna can’t order feathers by the ounce, so she usually orders in five-pound lots.

-Toughest Part: The business end has always been most challenging.
+TOUGHEST PART: The business end as always been most challenging.
 “I don’t want to know what my baseline is supposed to be.
 I’d go home with a headache every day.”
 If she can pay the rent, buy gas, etc., she’s happy.
 Working with feathers and people is her joy; she turns everything else over to her accountant.

-Special Events: Kahalepuna does two fairs a year, the Made in Hawaii Festival products show at the Blaisdell Center and the Merrie Monarch Festival.
+SPECIAL EVENTS: Kahalepuna does two fairs a year, the Made in Hawaii products show at the Blaisdell Center and the Merrie Monarch Festival.
 She brings only “finished product” to those shows.
 When people learn the featherwork is “student made,” it’s her best marketing tool, she says.